 Poem of The Tournament of Chauvency – Bodleian Library MS. Douce 308 fol.
 113v, Bodleian Libraries, University of Oxford.

 The decorative and identifying power of a coat of arms within a tournament certainly played an important role in the birth and development of heraldry.
-In fact, Slater adds:
+Slater adds:

 «Along the edge of jousting field lay the spectators’ enclosures and the tented encampments of the participants vied with each other in putting on the greatest display of splendor.
 They would be announced to the crowds by their heralds shouting out their names and titles, and often their arms would be shown to the crowds by men or boys dressed up as monsters, angels, ancient heroes or giants – surely a possibile origin of the heraldic supporters of later days».³

 3 The new social order.
-Finally, as will often happen in the future, the answer, the unexpected point of view, the most correct: Michel Pastoureu’s, obviously.
+Finally, as will often happen in the future, an unexpected and correct point of view by Michel Pastoureu, obviously:

 «However, the origins of heraldry cannot merely be explained in terms of the development of military equipment.
 The appearance of arms is more deeply rooted in the new social order that took shape in western society in the feudal period.
 Like the patronymic names that appeared during the same period, or the iconographic attributes that were becoming increasingly common, heraldry gave a new identity to a society that was reorganizing itself.
 It helped to situate individuals within groups and these groups within the social system as a whole.
 For that reason, arms, which were originally individual emblems, became hereditary from the end of the 12th century and acquired their definitive form as a result of being passed down through the same family».⁴